nutgaard/build-your-own-react/README.md

 </div>
 ```

-:trophy: Extend the `mount` function in `VDomNode.js` to support children.
+:trophy: Extend the `mount` function in `VDomNode.ts` to support children.

 1. Get `props.children` of the `reactElement` and map the children to `instantiateVNode`, which will create virtual
    DOM-nodes.